ArmDeveloperEcosystem/kubearchinspect/README.md

 The follow described the major aspects of the project structure:

-- `cmd/` - Application command logic.
+* `cmd/` - Application command logic.
-- `internal/` - Go project source files.
+* `internal/` - Go project source files.
-- `changes/` - Collection of news files for unreleased changes.
+* `changes/` - Collection of news files for unreleased changes.
-- `assets/` - Project images.

 ## Getting Help

-- For a list of known issues and possible workarounds, please see [Known Issues](KNOWN_ISSUES.md).
+* For a list of known issues and possible workarounds, please see [Known Issues](KNOWN_ISSUES.md).
-- To raise a defect or enhancement please use [GitHub Issues](https://github.com/ArmDeveloperEcosystem/kubearchinspect/issues).
+* To raise a defect or enhancement please use [GitHub Issues](https://github.com/ArmDeveloperEcosystem/kubearchinspect/issues).

 ## Contributing

-- We are committed to fostering a welcoming community, please see our [Code of Conduct](CODE_OF_CONDUCT.md) for more information.
+* We are committed to fostering a welcoming community, please see our [Code of Conduct](CODE_OF_CONDUCT.md) for more information.
-- For ways to contribute to the project, please see the [Contributions Guidelines](CONTRIBUTING.md)
+* For ways to contribute to the project, please see the [Contributions Guidelines](CONTRIBUTING.md)
-- For a technical introduction into developing this package, please see the [Development Guide](DEVELOPMENT.md)
+* For a technical introduction into developing this package, please see the [Development Guide](DEVELOPMENT.md)